grdw/grdw/_posts/2021-11-04-project-euler-29-distinct-powers.md

 etc.
 ```

 Assuming the first row of 2^n's will give unique results (and they will), we'll have 99 unique values.
-The next row, with value 3^n, will also give unique results and won't interfere with the 2^n's and for any prime number they will give unique results.
+The next row, with value 3^n, will also give unique results and won't interfere with the 2^n's.
+Pretty much, for any prime number, taking the power of that number will give unique results.
 For the number 4, skip, (99 - 2) / 2 = 48 numbers.
 For the number 6, even though it's a composite, we'll also allow all numbers.
 For the number 8 we skip the first (99 - 2) / 4 = 24 outcomes.
 For the number 10 we'll also allow the first 99 digits.
 Again, thinking about it in this way won't get me anywhere near the actual answer, because I fail to see the pattern.

-**Rethinking the prime factors rabbit hole**
+**.. back to the prime factors**
-Switching back to the prime factors rabbit hole, there's a simple way of comparing those large vectors, casting them to a String of course.
+Switching back to the prime factors, there's a simple way of comparing those large vectors.
+Casting them to a String of course:

 ```rust
 fn problem_29(max: u64) -> u64 {